Innervisual/Inlamningsuppgift2/README.md

 # Automotive-C
-This my second C program, takes my name, counts the amounts of letters and prints the number of letters to the screen.
+This C program is a card reader to open a fake door.